tjhickey724/compiler_design/notes/lex/overview.md

 In this case, we keep track of the set of all possible states the NFA could be in.
 This is a standard construction that works with any non-deterministic algorithm.
 To do this we keep track of all of the possible states we might be in.

+## Exercise: Try this out!

 ## Converting an NFA to a DFA
 The states of the DFA are the sets of states that the NFA could be in at that point in time.

 We can define the next state function on the power set by
 * $\delta(U,\sigma) = \\{\delta(u,\sigma) : \forall u \in U\\}$
 * the start state if $\\s_o\\}$ and the final states are those subsets that contain a final state.
 We only care about those states which are reachable from the start state so in general we won't have $2^n$ states in our DFA, but in the worst case, that is a possibility.

+### Exercise: Try this out!

+## Converting NFA to DFA when there are episolon edges

+Step 1 is to define the epsiolon expansion of a node n to be the set of all nodes you can reach from n by following epsilon edges.
+We then replace each node by its epsilon expansion add combine all of the non-epsilon edges.

+This new NFA has no epsilon edges so we proceed as before.

+### Exercise.
+Try this out!

 ## Finding the maximal match for a DFA
 We usually want to find the longest prefix of a string that the DFA accepts.